⚕️ This is a health information article. It does not replace advice from your doctor, obstetrician, or midwife. View sources

 💡

-Rule of thumb: If you are cooking with cardamom or adding it to tea in the amounts you would normally use — you are in safe territory.
-The concerns arise only with therapeutic doses that are 10–20 times higher than normal cooking use.
+Rule of thumb: If you are cooking with cardamom or adding elaichi to tea in the amounts you would normally use — you are in safe territory.
+Concerns arise only with therapeutic doses that are 10–20× higher than normal cooking use.
+Not sure which form is freshest?
+Our cardamom storage guide explains pods vs ground powder freshness.

 📅